Our trusted motorbike insurance partnersView All

 When your quotes are presented you'll be able to make an informed comparison based on price and excess levels, plus whether the policy includes things like helmet and leather cover, breakdown insurance, legal assistance and personal accident cover.

-There's also more information on the differences between mopeds and scooters, the Compulsory Basic Training course (CBT), regulations regarding 16-year-olds and what bike to choose, plus tips for getting cheap bike insurance.
+There's also more information on the differences between mopeds and scooters, the CBT course, licences and regulations regarding 16-year-olds, advanced riding courses, security and what bike to choose, plus tips for cutting the cost of your insurance cover.